afellowcorn/sps_framework/docs/contributing/index.md

-# Contribute Documentation
+# Contributing Documentation

-Thank you for your interest in contributing to Clangen's documentation!
+Thank you for your interest in contributing to ClanGen's documentation!

 ## Getting Started